souris-dev/Inhuman/README.md

 1. Selective face hiding
 2. Changing the colour of the hidden part
 3. Alignment / Orientation and resizing issues of the picture

+### Note:
+google-services.json has been removed from android/app/ for security issues (API key exposure).
+This file needs to be there for the app to work, and hence should be put in when the project is built.